-After a long winter, Spring has started to spring.
+After a very short and mild winter, Spring has started to spring.
 For you – and for your pet – the warm weather means a spring right into allergy season.
 Itching, scratching, bald spots, bumps, and recurrent ear infections are all symptoms of allergic reactions.
 If your pet is displaying any of these, it may be because of an allergy.

 Pet allergies fall into three categories:

 1. Fleas: It only takes a bite.
-Even though we’ve had a cold winter, fleas are still on the rampage already.
+Since we had such a short, mild winter, we’ve never stopped seeing fleas and ticks; it’s a myth that they aren’t active during colder months.
 If you’ve lapsed your preventatives during the winter, it’s time to start again.
 If you’re already seeing scratching, you may already have fleas.
 If you see red bumps and bald spots on your pet, especially around the neck, the base of the tail, groin, and stomach area, your pet may be displaying an allergic reaction to flea bites.

 3. Environment: An itchy situation.
 Just like humans, pets can be allergic to dust, mites, pollen, and grass.
 Believe it or not, once we tested a dog that was allergic to cats.
 We can do a blood test for environmental allergies.

 Eliminating the cause, treating the symptoms.
-Antihistamines, steroids, antibiotics, and/or antifungals can help relieve the itching, scratching, and weeping eyes.
+Anti-itch medications (Apoquel or Cytopoint) can help relieve the itching, scratching, and weeping eyes.
 Cytopoint® is a great source of relief for many chronically itchy pets.
 (Ask us about it!)
 Most allergens can’t be eliminated from the environment, they are ubiquitous, but they good news is that even though we can’t live in a bubble, desensitization therapy such as allergy drops or injections, or products like Cytopoint, can help us keep help our body ignore the allergens that are around us.

 Spring season doesn’t have to be allergy season.
-If you suspect allergies in your pet, spring toward the phone or go to PetDesk and set up an appointment to get to the bottom of your pet’s symptoms.
+If you suspect allergies in your pet, spring toward the phone or go to our app and set up an appointment to get to the bottom of your pet’s symptoms.